“Do Not Be Overly Righteous”

 At the end of the verse, Solomon asks a question to get the listener to think about what he just said, “why shouldest thou destroy thyself ?”
 Could being overly wise and righteous be destructive?
 According to what has been discussed, the answer is yes.
 God calls us to use reason (Isaiah 1:18) and while it is good to spend time learning wisdom and righteousness, if that is all we do, it will destroy us spiritually.

 We risk focusing so much on these things that we take our eyes off of the one who gives us these gifts.
 This is when self can take control and turn good things into something negative.
 “Professing themselves to be wise, they became fools,” (Romans 1:22).
 Righteousness is another thing that we can corrupt if the focus turns to self (Isaiah 58:2-4, 64:6).
 Therefore, we have to keep Jesus the focus in everything (John 12:32) and keep even good things in balance (Ecclesiastes 3:1).
 Just because we know a lot about wisdom or righteousness does not mean we practice it (Titus 1:16).

-My personal take on the verse is that when a person is all about being so wise and righteous, it can be to their destruction because no one wants to be around them.
-If someone is constantly showing off how wise and righteous they are, it is really off putting.
-Even just having an attitude of being overly wise or righteous does more harm than good because it ruins their witness and can lead themselves and others to lose their salvation.
+When a person is all about being so wise and righteous, it can be to his destruction because he is focusing on self.
+If someone is constantly showing off how wise and righteous he is, he is not living for God’s glory.
+Even just having an attitude of being overly wise or righteous does more harm than good because it ruins the person’s witness and can lead him and others to lose their salvation.
 Humility before God plays an important role as we learn to be truly wise and righteous in our lives (1 Peter 5:6).